 Location: Bodestraße 1-3, 10178 Berlin

-This exquisite museum was remodelled in 2009 by British architect David Chipperfield, and won the European Union Prize for Contemporary Architecture in 2011.
+This striking museum was remodelled in 2009 by British architect David Chipperfield, and won the European Union Prize for Contemporary Architecture in 2011.

 Gemaldegalerie